-The team members team are trained in substance misuse and have made links with County Durham drug and alcohol services to remain informed on current drug use trends in the region.
+The team members are trained in substance misuse and have made links with County Durham drug and alcohol services to remain informed on current drug use trends in the region.

 Young people, on admission, are always registered as a matter of urgency with a local G.P., a dentist and an optician of the child's choice if possible.
-We have designated members of the team who take a lead role in health and attend health representatives' meetings, and filter information throughout the team.
+We have designated team members who take a lead role in health and attend health representatives' meetings, and filter information throughout the team.